epw116/NutRotAnalyses/README.md

 # NutRotAnalyses
-Ordinal logistic regression analyses of nut rot infection assays and plotting the results
+Ordinal logistic regression analyses of nut rot infection assays in R and plotting the results using ggplot function and themes